hamburger

 Civil Services Interview

-The last stage of the UPSC Civil Service Exam is known as Personality Test.
-Candidates around 2-2.5 times the number of total UPSC vacancies get called for the interview round, based on the result of Mains.
-The IAS Interview Questions access the personality, and knowledge of the candidate to evaluate if he/she is suitable to become a civil servant.
+The last stage of the UPSC Civil Service Exam is known as the Personality Test (PT).
+Based on the results of the mains, the number of candidates who get the summons for the PT is around 2-2.5 times the number of total UPSC vacancies.
+The IAS Interview Questions assess the personality and knowledge of the candidate to evaluate if he/she is suitable to become a civil servant.
 The total mark of the UPSC CSE interview is 275.

 Civil Services Exam Question Papers